coraremos/coraremos/README.md

 - 🔭 currently in career transition / no momento em transição de carreira
 - 📍 living in the state of Rio de Janeiro / morando no estado do Rio de Janeiro(Brasil)
-- 👅 English and Spanish (Brazilian portuguese is my mother tong)
+- 👅 English and Spanish (Brazilian Portuguese is my mother tong)
 - 🎓 MBA, Tourism Service Management (Universidade Federal Fluminense)

 ## Estou aprendendo